nrfconnect/sdk-nrf/samples/nfc/tnep_poller/README.rst

 .. _nfc_tnep_poller:

-NFC: TNEP Poller
+NFC: TNEP poller
 ################

-The NFC TNEP Poller sample demonstrates how to use the :ref:`tnep_poller_readme` library to exchange data using an NFC Poller Device.
+The NFC TNEP poller sample demonstrates how to use the :ref:`tnep_poller_readme` library to exchange data using an NFC polling device.

 Overview
 ********

 The sample can interact with the NFC Type 4 Tag.

-Initially, the sample reads the NFC Type 4 Tag and looks for the TNEP Initial message.
+Initially, the sample reads the NFC Type 4 Tag and looks for the TNEP initial message.
-After founding it, the first service from the message is selected and the Poller attempts to exchage data.
+After finding it, the first service from the message is selected and the poller attempts to exchange data.
 Next, the service is deselected.

 Requirements
 ************

 One of the following boards:

   * |nRF5340DK|